nadvista/VT_BVT2107_Kirnosov/README.md

 # About repository
-This repository presents the works of my work for the first semester.
+This repository presents my projects for the first semester.
 # The list of works and the folders in which they are contained
 - Calculator
 > calculator